 - Or maybe you like the idea of a one-day read, which can make you feel like you’ve packed an entire vacation into 24 hours.
 Some of my favorite short stories are by writers best known as novelists or playwrights or poets—Edith Wharton, Anton Chekhov, Virginia Woolf, William Faulkner, Langston Hughes, Kurt Vonnegut, Gabriel Garcia Marquez.

 - Graphic novels/comics/manga—yes.
 Ideal, IMHO, for camping, hiking and other outdoorsy pursuits that are likely to leave you tuckered out at the end of the day, aching for a good book but not up for dense lines of print.
-Search “more search options” in Catalyst for subject terms “graphic novel OR comic book OR cartoonists” (no quotation marks) and you’ll get a long and tantalizing list.
+Select “advanced search” in Catalyst for subject terms “graphic novel OR comic book OR cartoonists” (no quotation marks) and you’ll get a long and tantalizing list.
 Too many options?
 Follow these expert recommendations if you prefer.

 - Fiction by authors from outside the U.S. can connect you to the people and history of an unfamiliar place.
 “Contemporary world fiction,” so called, is a booming business now, and much of it is written in English or has been translated.
 The Commonwealth Foundation awards annual prizes for first books and short stories by writers from the fifty-four nations of the Commonwealth (most are former British colonies or dependencies); search for past winners on their website to find authors whose work you’d like to read, then search for those authors in Catalyst.
 The Commonwealth website also provides information about other international awards you can investigate in like manner.